 Is the specimen’s source required for ARUP’s Orthopoxvirus (includes monkeypox virus) by PCR test?

-Are there special shipping and handling instructions for samples from patients with suspected or confirmed monkeypox?
+Are there special shipping and handling instructions for samples from patients with suspected or confirmed mpox?

-Yes, per CDC guidance, specimens can be shipped as UN 3373 Biological Substance, Category B. Please see details below.
+Yes, per CDC guidance, specimens can be shipped as UN 3373 Biological Substance, Category B. Please refer to the details below.

 How will positive results be communicated?